-Stephanie Leathers is a photographer, choreographer, artist, feminist, educator, maker of things (dance and otherwise) and Durham native.
-Stephanie is a former member of Renay Aumiller Dances (NC), Elojes Dance Theater (NYC), and John Gamble Dance Theater (NC) and performer in the Off- Broadway production of the Time Machine (NYC).
-She has also had the pleasure of performing with Mark Dendy, David Dorfman Dance (in underground), Gerri Houlihan, Kirby Reed and B.J.
-Sullivan.
-She holds a Master’s in Dance Theories and Practices from The University of North Carolina at Greensboro.
+Stephanie Leathers is a photographer, choreographer, artist, educator, maker of things (dance and otherwise) and Durham native.
+Stephanie is a former member of Renay Aumiller Dances (NC), Elojes Dance Theater (NYC), John Gamble Dance Theater (NC) and the Off- Broadway production of The Time Machine (NYC).
+She has also had the pleasure of performing with Mark Dendy, David Dorfman Dance Company (in underground world premiere), Gerri Houlihan, The Little Green Pig Theatrical Concern (NC), Kirby Reed and B.J.
+Sullivan among others.
+She holds a Masters in Dance Theories and Practices (with a focus in Education) from The University of North Carolina at Greensboro.
 As an undergraduate, Stephanie studied at Columbia College Chicago and The University of North Carolina at Greensboro.
-Her early dance training and movement studies began at Giordano Dance Chicago, Lou Conte Dance, and the Paul Taylor School.
-Stephanie has taught in public schools and studios across North Carolina, as a guest artist for Ballet Ketchikan (Alaska), Capitol Movement (Washington, D.C,) among others, and served as a panelist for Tobacco Road Dance Productions.
-Her work has been presented in numerous galleries and showcases throughout North Carolina, Washington, D.C and NYC.
-Stephanie is the curator of SITES, a site-responsive investigation in public transitional spaces in Durham, Raleigh and Chapel Hill/Carrboro.
-Currently, Stephanie teaches a variety of movement styles/techniques at ADF’s Scripps Studios, in the community and is a dance educator for Durham Public Schools.
-Photo by Tim Walter.
+Her early dance training and movement studies began at Giordano Dance Chicago, Lou Conte Dance Chicago, and the Paul Taylor School in New York City.
+Stephanie is a former faculty member of The American Dance Festival and The Ballet School of Chapel Hill.
+Leathers has taught as a visiting guest artist at Ballet Ketchikan (Alaska), Capitol Movement (Washington, D.C,) and various public schools and studios across the United States.
+She has served as a panelist and documentarian for Tobacco Road Dance Productions in Durham, NC.
+Her work has been presented in numerous galleries, festivals and publications (VAE, Plieades Art Gallery, The Gallery, Guest Room Project Space, The Carrack, NCDF, SARUS, FRINGE, Langly Magazine, Rubenstein Library at Duke University, Power Plant Gallery) throughout the United States.
+Stephanie is the founder/curator of Durham-based SITES (sitesinthecity.com); experimental art and performance in alternative spaces in Durham and surrounding cities.
+Stephanie’s SITES has long been a platform for artists of all disciplines to shed light on necessary issues and create accessible art for the community at large.
+In her spare time, Stephanie is a freelance photographer, documentarian and writer; her writing, covering the arts in NC, has been published via the News & Observer among other publications.
+Currently, Stephanie is the Lead Arts Course Designer and Lead Dance Educator for Durham Public Schools.